-Our Graduate Catalog articulates the academic policies that will govern your educational experience at Thomas Edison State University and provides a description and summary of requirements for the graduate degree and certificate programs offered by the University.
-In addition, this publication includes information on the learning outcomes objectives for our academic enterprise, methods for earning credit and information on the School of Applied Science and Technology, the Heavin School of Arts and Sciences, the School of Business and Management, the W. Cary Edwards School of Nursing and the John S. Watson School of Public Service and Continuing Studies.
+Inside our Graduate Catalog you'll find the academic policies and procedures that will guide your experience at the University, providing details and requirements for each of the graduate degree and certificate programs we offer.
+This Catalog also includes pertinent information about the learning outcomes and objectives you'll achieve once you've completed your program of study as well as information about each of our Schools: the School of Applied Science and Technology; the Heavin School of Arts and Sciences; the School of Business and Management; the W. Cary Edwards School of Nursing; and the John S. Watson School of Public Service.